textileio/js-textile/packages/js-threads/README.md

 ```shell script
 npm run compile
 ```

+## Releasing

+This project utilises lerna's 'independent' release mode.
+So each time you run `lerna publish`, it will check for local updates and determine which packages have changed and need publishing.
+To do this locally, follow these steps:

+1. Ensure you are on a clean master branch (we only want to release from master).
+If you have to, run `lerna clean && lerna bootstrap` to get to a clean state.
+2. Ensure that webpack and webpack-cli are available.
+Ideally, install these globally.
+It is also a good idea to have typescript available globally. `npm i -g webpack webpack-cli typescript`
+3. Ensure your git config does not specify signed tags.
+The `lerna` cli tool does not seem to be able to handle these at this time.
+4. Ensure you are logged in to an npmjs.org account that has permission to publish to the @textile org/scope.
+5. Run `lerna publish`, and sit back and wait.
+Ideally, this will go off without a hitch.

+If it fails after creating tags and/or pushing the version updates to git, but before the actual npm publish completes, you should be able to 'recover' by running `lerna publish from-package`, which will attempt to publish new releases based on the versions available on npmjs.org.
+If it failed before or during tag creation, you might have to use something like `git reset --hard HEAD~1` to reset the last commit, followed by `git push --force --follow-tags` (if it was pushed to remote already), **but check that the right commit was reverted first**.

 See the [lerna docs](https://github.com/lerna/lerna#what-can-lerna-do) for other things you can do to make working across multiple packages easier.